 65a.
-The parish of St. Gregory, Workington.
+The parish of St Gregory, Workington.
 Sacramental Priority Establish a property management team.
-There is a good level of lay leadership and participation in the liturgical, catechetical, pastoral, and administrative life of the parish.
-There is a Parish Pastoral Council, and Finance committee.
 Develop its social activities.
 Identify and train altar servers.
 Identify and train lay catechists, particularly for marriage preparation.
 The parish plans to develop baptism and first holy communion as a means of strengthening "community".
-Children's liturgy is attended by up to 15 Develop ongoing formation.
-The parish makes provision for ongoing formation through monthly scripture study, justice talks twice a year, and a twice yearly prayer group in parishioners homes.
-The parish would benefit from a programme of regular, systematic ongoing formation.
-The parish has an RCIA group Develop the ministry for fostering vocations.
-Mission Priority Develop its mission with families through its relationship with St Gregory's primary school.
-Develop parish links and collaboration with St Joseph's High school.
+Further develop ongoing formation.
+Develop the ministry for fostering vocations.
+Mission Priority Develop its mission with families through its relationship with St Gregory's Primary School.
+Develop parish links and collaboration with St Joseph's High School, Workington.
 Establish a faith focused youth group.
-Develop its mission with older people and the sick and housebound beyond home visits. to include special liturgical services.
-The parish has a bereavement group Establish an SVP and/or Legion of Mary group.
+Develop its mission with older people and the sick and housebound beyond home visits to include special liturgical services.
+Establish an SVP and/or Legion of Mary group.
 The parish plans to 'live simply'.
-The parish makes provision for its mission with the world through its Justice and Peace group, CAFOD group, and support of a school in Zambia.
-The parish is involved in ecumenical activities

 65b.
-The parish of St. Mary, Harrington.
+The parish of St Mary, Harrington.
 Sacramental Priority Establish a formal ministry of welcoming.
-There is a reasonable level of lay leadership and participation in the liturgical, catechetical, pastoral, social, and administrative life of the parish.
-There is a recently formed Parish Pastoral Council, Finance Committee, and Property Management Team.
 Develop its range of social activities.
 Develop liturgical ministries.
 Identify and train lay catechists, particularly for baptism and marriage preparation.
 Develop ongoing formation.
 Establish a faith sharing/RCIA group.
 Develop the ministry for fostering vocations.
-Mission Priority Develop its mission with families through its relationship with St Mary's primary school.
-Develop parish links and collaboration with St Joseph's High school.
+Mission Priority Develop its mission with families through its relationship with St Mary's Primary School.
+Develop parish links and collaboration with St Joseph's High School, Workington.
 Establish a faith focused youth group.
-Develop its mission with the sick and housebound beyond home visiting The parish would benefit from developing this mission beyond home visits, to include special liturgical services.
-Establish an SVP group and/ or Legion of Mary group.
-The parish makes provision for its mission with older people through home visits, social outings, and transport to Mass.
-The parish is involved in ecumenical activities.
+Develop its mission with the sick and housebound beyond home visiting.
+The parish would benefit from developing this mission beyond home visits, to include special liturgical services.
+Establish an SVP group and/or Legion of Mary group.

-66. The parish of Our Lady and St. Michael, Workington.
-Sacramental Priority There is a good level of lay leadership and participation in the liturgical, catechetical, pastoral, and social life of the parish.
-The parish would benefit from greater lay involvement in the administrative life of the parish.
-There is a Pastoral Parish Council, Liturgy Committee, and Fundraising Committee.
-The parish would benefit from a Finance Committee.
-This has been identified as a priority by the parish.
+65c .
+The parish of Our Lady Star of the Sea and St Michael, Workington.
+Sacramental Priority The parish would benefit from greater lay involvement in the administrative life of the parish.
+The parish plans to establish a finance committee.
 The parish would benefit from developing its ministry of welcoming.
-There are numerous social activities, including ceilidhs, dancing classes, concerts, car treasure hunts.
-There is a monthly parish pastoral and social.
 Identify and train readers and altar servers.
 Identify and train lay catechists, particularly for baptism.
-4 experienced couples are involved in marriage preparation Establish a faith sharing/RCIA group.
+Establish a faith sharing/RCIA group.
 Develop the ministry for fostering vocations.
-Children's liturgy is attended by up to 10 There is regular, systematic ongoing formation through monthly talks and use of the CAFE programme during Lent and Advent.
 Mission Priority Develop its mission with families through its relationship with St Patrick's Primary School.
-Develop parish links and collaboration with St Joseph's High school.
+Develop parish links and collaboration with St Joseph's High School, Workington.
 Establish a faith focused youth group.
 Developing the mission with older people and the sick and housebound beyond home visits.
 Establish a bereavement group.

-67a.
-The parish of St. Benedict, Whitehaven.
+66. The parish of St Benedict, Whitehaven.
 Sacramental Priority Establish a liturgy committee.
-There is a good level of lay leadership and participation in the liturgical, catechetical, pastoral, and administrative life of the parish.
-There is a Parish Pastoral Council, Finance committee, and Property management The parish plans to deepen leadership and develop authentic leadership.
+The parish plans to deepen leadership and develop authentic leadership.
 Develop range of social activities.
 The parish plans to foster authentic liturgy.
-Children's liturgy is provided, attended by up to 25 Identify and train lay catechists, particularly for baptism.
+Identify and train lay catechists, particularly for baptism.
 Establish a faith sharing/RCIA group.
 Develop the ministry for fostering vocations.
-Mission Priority Develop its mission with families through its relationship with Ss Gregory & Patrick's Infant school and St Begh's Junior School.
-Develop parish links and collaboration with St Benedict's secondary school.
-The parish plans to develop its mission with youth.
-Establish a faith focused youth group.
+Mission Priority Develop its mission with families through its relationship with Ss Gregory & Patrick's Infant School and St Begh's Junior School.
+Develop parish links and collaboration with St Benedict's High School, Whitehaven.
 The parish has identified its mission with youth as a priority.
 Develop its mission with older people and with the sick and housebound beyond home visits.
-The parish has a strong commitment to its mission with the world, raising £20,000 for a hospital project in Tanzania, and £10,000 for an orphanage in the Philippines. £10,000 was sent to the Caritas Group who work with lepers in China.
-At Diocesan level £4,000 was raised for the Diocesan Cenacolo Project Develop its mission with the poor.
-The parish has strong ecumenical links with the Anglican parish of St. Andrews
+Develop its mission with the poor.